markwigmans/miniproject/README.md

 ## Installation
 Perform the following steps:
-1. copy *bmp.jar* to target directory
+1. copy *bmp.jar* to a target directory
-1. if standard configuration is not sufficient then create a file '*application.properties*' in the target directory and change the 'application.properties' accordingly.
+1. if standard configuration is not sufficient then create a file '*application.properties*' in the target directory and change the file accordingly.

 ## Configuration